astronomer/docs/astro/astro-architecture.md

 Astro, also known as Astro Hosted, is built to both simplify and optimize Airflow so you can customize the parts of your environment that matter most to you, with Astro taking care of the rest.
 Whether you use Astro to power internal analytics or to train machine learning models, learning how Astro works can help you decide which deployment and connectivity model works best for you and enables your team to start running DAGs.

 You can work with Astro using the [Astro UI](#astro-ui) in your web browser, the [Astro CLI](#astro-cli), or the Astro API.
-Astro makes it easy for Airflow environments, called [Deployments](#deployment), to securely connect to external data services.
+Astro makes it easy for Apache Airflow® environments, called [Deployments](#deployment), to securely connect to external data services.

 The _Astro Hypervisor_ is an Astronomer-managed component of the Astro platform that scales and optimizes your Deployments and the [clusters](#cluster) they're hosted on.